-Development of S&T in the States
+Development of S and T in the States

-S&T and Specific Groups
+S and T and Specific Groups

-S&T for Weaker Sections
+S and T for Weaker Sections

 17.75 The programmes will be directed towards reduction of drudgery, increase in efficiency and productivity, reduction of hazards, etc. Specific efforts are called for the survey and identify areas of need and required technologies, and to carry out programmes for field applications, and prototype development through demonstration and field trials.
 Support will need to be provided for a large number of training programmes in technologies which are of day-to-day use among the weaker sections.

-S&T for Women
+S and T for Women

-Involvement of Young Scientists in S&T Task
+Involvement of Young Scientists in S and T Task

-Role of Retired Scientists in S&T Activities
+Role of Retired Scientists in S and T Activities

 17.78 The need to disseminate scientific information who continue to be active and are deeply motivated and who would wish to participate in the national development activities.
 To make effective use of this large potential specific schemes will have to be worked out.
 Retired scientists need not only be encouraged to work in the institutions from where they have retired but also in rural areas and other institutions.

 Popularisation of Science, Dissemination of Scientific and Technological Information and Growth of Scientific Temper.